BrightLocal/php-airbrake/README.md

 - **hostname** - The hostname that was requested.
 - **queue** - Optional - the name of the Resque queue to use.
 - **secure** - Optional - Boolean that allows you to define if you want to hit the secure Airbrake endpoint.
+- **notificationHandler** - Optional - Instance of your custom Airbrake\Interfaces\NotificationHandler interface that will handle sending notifications.